dreamcat4/CmdMessenger2/README.markdown

 Open CmdMessengerExample.pde and upload it to your Arduino.
 Check the baud rate is OK for your model.
 Everything is explained as comments within the sktech file.

+Note: Theres currently no Max/MSP examples here.
+However we do expect to provide some additional Max/MSP help in the near future.
+Until then its recommended to just try out the example .pde file by using the Arduino Serial Monitor.

 Dreamcat4

 ### Links